thenexthub/Codira/docs/WeakReferences.md

 It is likely that users implementing weak data structures would prefer a highly flexible infrastructure centered around resurrection and notifications of reaching a zero refcount than a more rigid system built directly into the language.
-Since the Swift model is built around statically-inserted operations rather than a memory scanner, this is much more workable.
+Since the Codira model is built around statically-inserted operations rather than a memory scanner, this is much more workable.